Yyyy-aizhien/DGSDNet/README.md

 - `--hidden_dim`: Hidden dimension
 - `--ablation_type`: Ablation type (`full`, `w/o_SP`, `w/o_TP`, `w/o_DSD`, `w/o_GSC`)
 - `--run_all`: Run all experiments for paper
+### Saving Results:
+The results will be saved in the `results/` directory.
+Different hardware and runtime environments may lead to variations in results, so it's recommended to try different hyperparameter settings or random seeds to achieve the best performance.